COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 The added stress people are facing because of the pandemic — loss of jobs, fear of getting sick, trying to help kids with remote learning — only increases the risk of violence in an abusive home.

-During this pandemic, when people consider making a choice between possibly contracting a potentially deadly virus at a healthcare facility and facing physical or mental abuse, fear may cause some to choose the latter.
+During this pandemic, when people consider making a choice between possibly contracting a potentially deadly virus outside the home and facing physical or mental abuse, fear may cause some to choose the latter.